Is a Name Declaration required?

 How long does it take to get my passport?

-It might take 10 to 12 weeks for the passport to be sent to you, as passports are printed in Berlin by the Bundesdruckerei.
-Please note that it is not possible first time applicants to apply for an Express passport, as the citizenship verification takes longer in those cases.
+It may take 10 to 12 weeks for the passport to be sent to you, as passports are printed in Berlin by the Bundesdruckerei.
+Please note that it is not possible first time applicants to apply for an Express passport since verification of citizenship and personal details may take longer in those cases.

 You must submit your passport application in person at the German Foreign Mission.